DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-02-hw-dna-read-write-and-edit/_index.md

 5.1 DNA Read
 (i) What DNA would you want to sequence (e.g., read) and why?
-(ii) In lecture, a variety of sequencing technologies were mentioned.
-What technology or technologies would you use to perform sequencing on your DNA and why?
-Also answer the following questions:
-    Is your method first-, second- or third-generation or other?
-How so?
-    What is your input?
-How do you prepare your input (e.g. fragmentation, adapter ligation, PCR)?
-List the essential steps.
-    What are the essential steps of your chosen sequencing technology, how does it decode the bases of your DNA sample (base calling)?
-    What is the output of your chosen sequencing technology?

-5.2 DNA Write
-(i) What DNA would you want to synthesize (e.g., write) and why?

 **For the Lemna minor project, I would sequence:**
 - **The <mark>engineered plasmid</mark> containing codon‑optimized COPT1, PCS, and RFP to confirm the construct is correct before transformation.**